saaheel/dev-resource/README.md

 > [Netlify](https://www.netlify.com/) - Host on Netlify for free

+> [Vercel](https://www.vercel.com/) - Host on Netlify for free

 > [Heroku](https://heroku.com) - Host full stack web application using backed API & Database for free

+> [Amazon S3](https://aws.amazon.com) - You can use Amazon Web Services for hosting.
+It may be chargeable based on usage.